dkohlhase/BCB546X-Fall2018-Final-Project/README.md

 ## Code

 All scripts are titled by the analysis and figure from the paper they correspond to.
 A more detailed description of the analyses can be found in the markdown file, Romay et al - 2013.md

+## Figures

+Figures from the paper and figures from our analysis and output are located in this folder.